 What is an Energy Consultant?

 In many companies the position "Energy Manager" does not exist, and where it does the duties and qualifications vary greatly.
-At Independent Energy Consultants of Aurora, Ohio, we offer the following observations of how you would benefit by retaining an energy consultant and what characteristics to look for.
+At Independent Energy Consultants, we offer the following observations of how you would benefit by retaining an energy consultant and what characteristics to look for.

 - Engaging an Energy Consultant allows you to retain a professional without putting him/her on your payroll